omar546/Starting_Flutter/README.md

 # Starting_Flutter
-this is my first Flutter app
+this is my first Flutter design
 ## replecate of the facebook messenger app's first screen